 Watching, Sharing, and Editing Your Home Movies

 Baby's first steps, the first day of school, or a 50th wedding anniversary — you've probably captured many memories with your camcorder.
 What will you do with all that footage?
 Will you play it back on your TV?
 Will you make copies to share with friends and family?
-Will you edit your files and archive them to enjoy for years to come?
+Will you edit your files and archive them to enjoy in the future?
 Below, we'll look at what you can do with your camcorder footage and offer our suggestions and tips for getting the best results with your home movies.

 Playing your videos on a TV